 - another Dutch benefit, for example, a benefit under the Work and Income According to Labour Capacity Act (WIA) or the National Survivor Benefits Act (Anw), or an AOW old-age pension, and

 - you live in a country of the European Union (EU) or European Economic Area (EEA), or in a treaty country, and

 - you do not work or receive a pension from that country and do not have health insurance in that country

 The CAK checks whether you are still insured under the Dutch health insurance scheme (Zvw scheme) after you remigrate.
 If so, a health insurance contribution (Zvw contribution) is deducted from your remigration benefit.

-If you do not get any of your medical costs paid by the Netherlands in the country you move to, we will pay you an allowance and you can take out health insurance in your new country.
+If your medical expenses are not reimbursed by the Netherlands in the country you move to, we will pay you an allowance and you can take out health insurance in your new country.
 We will pay the allowance together with your remigration benefit.
-How much you get depends on the country you move to.
+How much you will get depends on the country you move to.